- Yes

 Clouds of water vapor are formed when the air temperature is cooled or dropped to become saturated with water vapor below its dew point, at which moisture condenses to form a visible cloud of microscopic water droplets.
 When the aircraft’s wings produce lift in flight, the air pressure and air temperature over the wings are reduced, making the vapor clouds more likely to form.

-Below is a figure with pressure distribution on an airfoil at given different AoAs.
-It is to visualize the prerequisite of forming vapor clouds.
+Below is a figure with pressure distribution on an airfoil at different AoAs.
+It is to visualize the prerequisite for forming vapor clouds.

 I am not a game programmer, but I do believe the vapor clouds should be fairly programmable and can be implemented in the game by setting up the condition triggers.